Safety standards for taxis

 - how a fare is calculated and if any additional charges apply, including cleaning fees

-In the meantime, camera systems that comply with the specifications outlined in the Passenger Transport Regulation 2007 are acceptable.
+Taxis fitted with security camera systems that did not comply with the Passenger Transport Regulation 2007

 Taxis doing unbooked work in Sydney and some parts of NSW must be fitted with a working duress alarm and vehicle tracking system that complies with new standards set by Transport for NSW.